-"NULL" NULL

-"symbol" a variable name

-"pairlist" a pairlist object (mainly internal)

-"closure" a function

-"environment" an environment

-"promise" an object used to implement lazy evaluation

-"language" an R language construct

-"special" an internal function that does not evaluate its arguments

-"builtin" an internal function that evaluates its arguments

-"char" a 'scalar' string object (internal only)

-"logical" a vector containing logical values

-"integer" a vector containing integer values

-"double" a vector containing real values

-"complex" a vector containing complex values

-"character" a vector containing character values

-"" the special variable length argument

-"any" a special type that matches all types: there are no objects

-uny of this type

-"expression" an expression object

-"list" a list

-"bytecode" byte code (internal only)

-"externalptr" an external pointer object

-"weakref" a weak reference object

-"raw" a vector containing bytes

-"S4" an S4 object which is not a simple object

-Users cannot easily get hold of objects of types marked with a "\\\".
+'''

+"NULL."

+NULL

+"symbol"

+a variable name

+"pairlist"

+a pairlist object (mainly internal)

+"closure"

+a function

+"environment"

+an environment

+"promise"

+an object used to implement lazy evaluation

+"language"

+an R language construct

+"special"

+an internal function that does not evaluate its arguments

+"builtin"

+an internal function that evaluates its arguments

+"char"

+a 'scalar' string object (internal only)

+a vector containing logical values

+"logical"

+"integer"

+a vector containing integer values

+"double"

+a vector containing real values

+a vector containing complex values

+"complex"

+a vector containing character values

+"character"

+"..."

+the special variable length argument

+"any"

+a special type that matches all types: there are no objects

+of this type

+"expression"

+an expression object

+"list"

+byte code (internal only)

+"bytecode"

+"externalptr"

+an external pointer object

+"weakref"

+a weak reference object

+a vector containing bytes

+"raw"

+"S4"

+an S4 object which is not a simple object

+'''

+Users cannot easily get hold of objects of types marked with a '\\\'.